 First of its kind in Southern California

-The Helen and Will Webster Foundation 3D Innovations Lab at Rady Children’s Hospital-San Diego was established in 2018, building on the innovative work of the Heart Institute, Orthopedics & Spine, and Radiology.
+The Helen and Will Webster Foundation 3D Innovations Lab at Rady Children’s Hospital-San Diego was established in 2018, building on the innovative work of the Heart Institute, Orthopedics & Scoliosis Center and Radiology program.

 What is 3D printing?
 How is it used?